leiassyun/A4_project_directory_sy3544/README.md

 ## Data source

-We will analyze and visualize NYC Open Data's [Bi-Annual Pedestrian Counts](https://data.cityofnewyork.us/Transportation/Bi-Annual-Pedestrian-Counts/2de2-6x2h).
+We analyze and visualize NYC Open Data's [Bi-Annual Pedestrian Counts](https://data.cityofnewyork.us/Transportation/Bi-Annual-Pedestrian-Counts/2de2-6x2h).
 While the data is published in a variety of formats, we will use the `CSV` version of the data.

 This particular data set represents counts of pedestrians at 114 different locations within New York City, taken twice-yearly since 2007.
 Each twice-yearly count includes data from one weekday (both the morning and in evening, counted separately) and on one weekend day (at around mid-day).